supertarto/ansible-logstash/README.md

 Install and configure Logstash with Ansible.
 It's meant to be used with elasticsearch (supertarto.elasticsearch role on Galaxy).
 For Debian only, the installation use the elasticsearch repository.

 ## Requirements
-None, but can be used with Elasticsearch.
+None, but can be used with Elasticsearch. (supertarto.elasticsearch)

 ## Tested plateform
 * Debian 10 (Buster)